SRKH/AP-CS-SBU/Exercise/Mini-Database/README.md

      Note that `create` must try to fill these holes in the file with new rows whenever possible, so you may keep a reference of these empty blocks for better performance.

 * `search`:
-*(TODO)*
+It should receive a **table name** and a **range** or an **array of primary keys**, and should do the following things:

+  1) Find the positions of datas with the given primary keys in the `db` file,

+  2) Deserialize data and return it.

 ### User Interface

-A simple menu needs to be shown to the user in the terminal, asking for an input command.
+A simple text needs to be shown to the user in the terminal, asking for an input command.

 Commands are **JSON strings**, so your program needs to parse JSON to understand what the user wants.